simbo1905/thinbus-srp-js/README.md

 There is an optional step `client.step3(M2)` where `M2` is the server's proof of a shared session key to the client.
 You can return `M2` from server to check they both have the same shared secret if which to use it for further cryptography.
-If your web application is distributed as a native mobile application such that the client is running trusted JavaScript then the `M2` proof is an additional check of the authenticity of the server; it confirms to truested JavaScript that the server knows the verifier matching the user password.
+If your web application is distributed as a native mobile application such that the client is running trusted JavaScript then the `M2` proof is an additional check of the authenticity of the server; it confirms to trusted JavaScript that the server knows the verifier matching the user password.

 **Note** if you want to use the shared session key for follow-on cryptography you should use `client.getSessionKey()` to retrieved the